snozbot/fungus/Docs/fungus_lua/lua_fungus_module.md

-# Fungus Module {#lua_fungus_module}
+# %Fungus Module {#lua_fungus_module}

-This Lua module provides handy functions for working with Lua, Unity and Fungus.
+This Lua module provides handy functions for working with Lua, Unity and %Fungus.

 In this page we cover some of the more generic functionality in the module, other major features are described elsewhere in the documentation.